jbrd/prefabricated-cmake/README.md

 * Prefabricated support for unit test executables
   * All tests are run standalone and then through Valgrind on MacOS and Linux for additional memory validation
 * Prefabricated Sphinx documentation project
+  * Generated documentation output for the example project [can be viewed here](https://jbrd.github.io/prefabricated-cmake/)
   * Supports both project-level and component-level documentation
   * Out-the-box support for Breathe and Doxygen (for automatically generating C++ documentation and referencing it in Sphinx docs)